root-foundation/root/README.md

 In media, AI creates content faster than we can verify truth.<br/>
 And many many more.

-When one system races ahead (AI) while others lag, imbalance grows.
+When one system races ahead (AI) while others lag, imbalance grows.<br/>
 Accelerating AI means accelerating imbalance, which means accelerating suffering.

 Slowing down AI is *not* the solution.
-AI enables progress.
+AI enables progress.<br/>
 Instead, we must *reorganize* ourselves to advance *without imbalance* so that we take advantage of AI to *prosper together*.

 Otherwise, opportunity will be concentrated in few hands, dividing us and driving collapse.